manteca

 Two Bib Gourmands and a Queue Out the Door

-The Michelin Bib Gourmand is awarded to restaurants that deliver notable cooking at prices below the guide's starred tier.
-In London, it is a meaningful signal: the pool is competitive, the criteria specific, and repeat recognition in consecutive years — Manteca earned the designation in both 2024 and 2025 — indicates consistency rather than a single strong performance.
-Opinionated About Dining, which publishes its Casual Europe rankings based on accumulated critic and industry votes, placed Manteca at number 433 in 2024 and climbed to 308 in 2025.
+Manteca is a Michelin Bib Gourmand restaurant in Shoreditch, London, with a price range of £££ and cooking led by Chris Leach.
+In London, it is a meaningful signal: the pool is competitive, the criteria specific, and repeat recognition in consecutive years, Manteca earned the designation in both 2024 and 2025, indicates consistency rather than a single strong performance.
 That upward movement in a field of hundreds of restaurants across the continent is a concrete indicator of growing critical momentum, not a marketing claim.

 What the Awards Actually Reflect